Our small size promotes a spirit of collegiality and allows personalized interaction between students and faculty.

-Candidates who apply by Nov.
+For fall 2016 admission, candidates who apply by Nov.
 1 will receive a decision by Nov.
 21, and candidates who apply by Dec.
 1 will receive a decision by Dec.
 18. Rolling admission applies after Dec.
-1, with most decisions delivered within three to four weeks from final application.
+1, with most decisions delivered within three to six weeks from final application.

 Priority deadline is Feb.
 15, will rolling admissions until the class is filled.
 Because those who apply after Feb.
 15 will be considered after the majority of admissions offers have been made, we recommend applying early in the admission cycle.

 Because we are a land-grant university, serving Arizona residents is critical to our mission.
 As such, we do maintain a slight preference for state residents when considering applications.

 However, regardless of where applicants live, admission to Arizona Law is highly selective.